Gov. Nathan Deal promises that an end to tolls on GA 400 is in sight, though that won't be until after Dec. 1, 2013 – yes, next year.

 The state also needs time to plan for physically bringing down the gates and the dramatic restructuring that will be needed in the toll area.

 The State Road and Tollway Authority still has to approve of this proposal.

-Local politicians were quick to respond to Deal's promise, including Sen. John Albers, R-Roswell, who represents a small portion of Johns Creek.
+Local politicians were quick to respond to Deal's promise, including Sen. John Albers, R-Roswell.

 “I applaud Gov. Deal for upholding his promise to remove the GA 400 toll.
 Although meant to be a temporary source of infrastructure revenue, the 400 toll has become a transportation barrier," Albers said.

 "A promise made is a promise kept.
 I look forward to bringing my sledgehammer down on Dec.
-1, 2013 to remove these tolls for good,” he added.
+1, 2013 to remove these tolls for good,” Albers said.